Prescribing Morse scalar curvatures: critical points at infinity: Introduction

-Conversely all critical points at infinity of energy decreasing and zero weak limit type are as above. \end{thm} Theorem \ref{thm} as a result, in particular and foremost the exclusion of tower bubbles along a suitable flow, will be crucial for \cite{MM4} and is not new, we refer to Appendix 2 in \cite{bab1} for the case of the sphere.
-While in the latter work the most important arguments are nicely displayed, there is an inaccuracy, which we shall discuss after the proof of Theorem \ref{thm} at the end of this work, whose motivation besides is thricefold \begin{enumerate}[label=(\roman*)] \item the discourse fits well into the language and notation of \cite{MM1} and \cite{MM2} and the result demonstrates a natural equivalence of subcritical approximation versus critical points at infinity of negative, i.e. of energy decreasing type. \item the flow, we study, is in contrast to previous explicit constructions, cf. \cite{bab},\cite{bab1},\cite{[BCCH4]},\cite{[BCCHhigh]},\cite{BenAyed_Ahmeou}, norm and positivity preserving, hence provides a natural deformation of energy sublevels as subsets of the variational space $X$ for the variational functional $J$ on $X$.
-Conversely these properties hold true for Yamabe type, i.e. weak $L^{2}$-pseudo gradient flows, cf. \cite{Brendle},\cite{may-cv},\cite{Struwe_Malchiodi_Q_curvaure}, whose analysis relies on higher $L^{p}$ curvature norm controls, hence are not easy to adapt at \textit{infinity} to exclude tower bubbles. \item the construction of the flow as in Section \ref{section_flow_construction} is explicit and keeps track of all the relevant quantities.
-In particular we move the blow-up points $a_{i}$ exactly along the stable manifolds of $K$, which will prove helpful for adaptations to describe the flow outside $V(q,\varepsilon)$, but still in a concentrated regime. \end{enumerate} We finally note, that Theorems \ref{t:ex-multi} and \ref{thm} negates the meta question, whether we can expect to find existence results arguing by contradiction and thus assuming none existence to the conformally prescribed scalar curvature problem via subcritical approximation, which we cannot obtain by means of the theory of critical points at infinity of negative, i.e. of energy decreasing type; and vice versa.
+Theorem \ref{thm} as a result, in particular and foremost the exclusion of tower bubbles along a suitable flow, is not new, we refer to Appendix 2 in \cite{bab1} for the case of the sphere.
+While in the latter work the most important arguments are nicely displayed, there is an inaccuracy, which we shall discuss after the proof of Theorem \ref{thm} at the end of this work, whose motivation besides is threefold \begin{enumerate}[label=(\roman*)] \item[(1)] the discourse fits well into the language and notation of \cite{MM1},\cite{MM2},\cite{MM4},\cite{may-cv},\cite{MM6},\cite{MM5},\cite{may_ndiaye_riemmanian_mapping} and the result demonstrates a natural equivalence of subcritical approximation versus critical points at infinity of energy decreasing type. \item[(2)] the flow, we study, is in contrast to previous explicit constructions, cf. \cite{bab},\cite{bab1},\cite{[BCCH4]},\cite{[BCCHhigh]},\cite{BenAyed_Ahmeou}, norm and positivity preserving, hence provides a natural deformation of energy sublevels as subsets of the variational space $X$ for the variational functional $J$ on $X$.
+Conversely these properties hold true for Yamabe type, i.e. weak $L^{2}$-pseudo gradient flows, cf. \cite{Brendle},\cite{may-cv},\cite{Struwe_Malchiodi_Q_curvaure}, whose analysis relies on higher $L^{p}$ curvature norm controls, hence are not easy to adapt at \textit{infinity} to exclude tower bubbles. \item[(3)] the construction of the flow as in Section \ref{section_flow_construction} is explicit and keeps track of all the relevant quantities.
+In particular we move the blow-up points $a_{i}$ exactly along the stable manifolds of $K$, which will prove helpful for adaptations to describe the flow outside $V(q,\varepsilon)$, but still in a concentrated regime. \end{enumerate}